-We have specified the all seventeen independent terms of the third order type Lagrangian with the HDN three, among which we have justified (by using a few complete divergent terms that lead to relevant identities) and have introduced the most general effective expression of a total third order type Lagrangian with arbitrary coefficients for the remaining eleven terms (the previous eight terms plus the new three ones) denoted as the $K_1$ to $K_{11}$ in the text.
+We have specified the all seventeen independent terms of the third order type Lagrangian with the HDN three.
+Among these terms, we have justified (by using a few complete divergent terms that lead to the relevant identities) and have introduced the most general effective expression as a total third order type Lagrangian with arbitrary coefficients of just the eleven terms of them (the previous eight terms plus the new three ones) denoted as the $K_1$ to $K_{11}$ in the text.
 Then, we have proceeded the analogy for the field tensor of this combination, and have achieved the relevant constraint among the non--zero constituent coefficients.
-The constraint shows that, if one of these new Lagrangian terms is missed, then all of the three new ones will vanish (whereby the constraint reduces to the previous case); and also the maximum number of permissible missing coefficients of the first previous eight ones is again three.
-There are, in general, four degrees of freedom, though in six dimensions, there exists one extra identity among the first eight coefficients.
-We have shown that a few expressions given in the literature as the third Weyl--invariant combination in six dimensions do satisfy the obtained constraint relations.
-Thus, we suggest that these constraint relations to be considered as the necessary consistency conditions on the numerical coefficients that a Weyl--invariant should satisfy similar to the Duff consistency relations for the second order trace anomaly.
+The constraint shows that, if one of these three new Lagrangian terms is missed, then all of them will vanish (whereby the constraint reduces to the previous case).
+Also, the maximum number of permissible missing coefficients of the first previous eight ones is again three.
+There are, in general, four degrees of freedom, though in six dimensions, there exists another extra identity among the first eight coefficients.
+We have shown that the expressions given in the literature as the third Weyl--invariant combination in six dimensions do satisfy the obtained constraint relations.
+Thus, we suggest that these constraint relations to be considered as the necessary consistency conditions on the numerical coefficients that a Weyl--invariant should satisfy (similar to the Duff consistency relations for the second order trace anomaly).